Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Machine Learning Editor: Andreas Athenodorou with Gert Aarts, Biagio Lucini and Dimitrios Bachtis

 Subsequently, we present the work of Refs.~\citeTalk{Athenodorou_talk} and~\cite{Alexandrou:2019hgt} which discusses deep learning autoencoders for the unsupervised recognition of phase transitions in physical systems formulated on a lattice.
 Their work elaborates on the applicability and limitations of this deep learning model in terms of extracting the relevant physics.
-Their results are presented in the context of $2D$, $3D$ and $4D$ Ising models as well as the $XY$ model, and the focus is on the analysis of the critical quantities at $2D$ (anti)ferromagnetic Ising Model.
-The authors defined as a quasi-order parameter, the absolute average latent variable, which enabled them to predict the critical temperature to an adequate precision.
-In this way one can define a latent susceptibility from the latent variable and use it to quantify the value of the critical temperature $T_c(L)$ at different lattice sizes and that these values suffer from smaller finite scaling effects compared to what one obtains from the magnetic susceptibility.
-Hence, the deep learning autoencoder could potentially provide a tool which can enable the extraction of physical parameters with much better accuracy that the traditional ways.
+Their results are presented in the context of $2D$, $3D$, and $4D$ Ising models as well as the $XY$ model, and the focus is on the analysis of the critical quantities at $2D$ (anti)ferromagnetic Ising Model.
+The authors defined it as a quasi-order parameter, the absolute average latent variable, which enabled them to predict the critical temperature to adequate precision.
+In this way one can define a latent susceptibility from the latent variable and use it to quantify the value of the critical temperature $T_c(1/L)$ at different lattice sizes and that these values suffer from smaller finite scaling effects compared to what one obtains from the magnetic susceptibility.
+This feature is demonstrated in Fig.~\ref{fig:critical} where the critical temperature extracted from the magnetic as well as the latent susceptibilities are extrapolated to the thermodynamic limit both converging to Onsager's solution.
+Clearly, $T_c(1/L)$ extracted using latent susceptibility converges much faster to the theoretical prediction as a result of the smaller finite volume effects.
+Hence, the deep learning autoencoder could potentially provide a tool that can enable the extraction of physical parameters with much better accuracy that the traditional ways.

 Finally, we briefly present the work which can be found in~\citeTalk{Bachtis_talk}.
-This project demonstrates that the combination of renormalization group methods and machine learning algorithms opens up the opportunity to overcome fundamental problems in computational studies of phase transitions, such as the critical slowing down effect.
-In this work, the authors discuss applications of machine learning for phase transitions and presents a construction of inverse renormalization group transformations that enables the generation of configurations for increasing lattice volumes in absence of the critical slowing down effect.
+This project demonstrates that the combination of renormalization group methods and machine learning algorithms opens up the opportunity to overcome fundamental problems in computational studies of phase transitions, such as the critical slowing-down effect.
+In this work, the authors discuss applications of machine learning for phase transitions and present a construction of inverse renormalization group transformations that enables the generation of configurations for increasing lattice volumes in the absence of the critical slowing-down effect.
 Results are presented for the two-dimensional Ising model and the $\phi^{4}$ theory.